 Stockholm School of Economics Fellows

-Piotr Rozwałka is a Master’s student at the Stockholm School of Economics.
+Piotr Rozwałka has a Master’s degree from the Stockholm School of Economics.
 He also holds Master’s degrees in International Management and Philosophy from Erasmus University Rotterdam.
 Mr. Rozwałka has worked in an academic setting, conducting research and teaching, and also has experience at top-class consulting firms McKinsey, BCG, and ABB Group.
 He has an entrepreneurial mindset and has founded three start-ups focused on import and wholesale, retail, and online auctions.
 He is also an avid traveler and spent two years exploring more than fifty countries, with a particular interest in conflict-affected areas and the resulting social and economic problems in those regions.
 Mr. Rozwałka’s Wallenberg Fellows Program internship was at the World Resources Institute in the Land Resources Rights Initiative, where he co-authored an economic working paper on the cost/benefit analysis of secure community forest tenure.

-Hannes Tordengren is a Master’s student at the Stockholm School of Economics.
+Hannes Tordengren is a Master’s graduate of the Stockholm School of Economics.
 He also holds a Bachelor’s degree in Business and Economics from the Stockholm School of Economics.
 Mr. Tordengren’s experience includes work in international, public, diplomatic and private sector positions.
 He served in Afghanistan with the Swedish Armed Forces and worked at the Swedish Embassy in Ukraine.
 Mr. Tordengren also serves as the Secretary General of the Stockholm Model United Nations.
 His Wallenberg Fellows Program internship was at the Peterson Institute for International Economics, where his work involved research on pension reform, energy efficiency, business regulation and innovation.

 Georgetown University Fellows